talialy/dina/README.md

 # Momo
 A complicated solution for simplifing your dotfiles

-Vision: In less than 5 minutes or get your money back!
+Set it up in less than 5 minutes or get your money back!

 #### How to use